The Yagi antenna or Yagi-Uda antenna or aerial is a particularly popular where directivity and gain are required for an antenna installation.

 There are three types of element within a Yagi antenna:

-Further reflectors behind the first one make no noticeable different to the antenna performance.
-However many designs use reflectors consisting of a reflecting plate, or a series of parallel rods simulating a reflecting plate.
+Many designs use reflectors consisting of a reflecting plate, or a series of parallel rods simulating a reflecting plate.
 This gives a slight improvement in performance, reducing the level of radiation or pick-up from behind the antenna, i.e. in the backwards direction.
-Tis can help in reducing the levels of interference received.
+This can help in reducing the levels of interference received.

 Typically a reflector will add around 4 or 5 dB of gain in the forward direction.